MUNICIPALITY OF BORGIO VEREZZI

 It is here, on the crêuza de mä (path to the sea) as sung by Fabrizio De Andrè, that the genuine soul of Liguria survived housing speculation to reveal itself.

-It is beautiful to wander through the villages of Verezzi walking along the various crêuze.
+It is beautiful to wander through the hamlets of Verezzi walking along the various crêuze.

 Above the hamlet, near the Phoenician Mill, on a spur of rock visible from every part of Verezzi, stands the Croce dei Santi (Cross of Saints), 3.50 meters high, made in stone; the cross was placed there in 1664 by Capuchin monks returning from the Holy Land and is now a destination for religious pilgrimages associated with Marian apparitions.

 The best known hamlet is Piazza.
-In this wonderful window on the sea that is Piazza Sant’Agostino with its seventeenth-century church (restored after the war), the Borgio Verezzi Theatre Festival was founded.
-From 1967 until the present day during summer nights, the square is the beautiful natural scenery in which actors move, under a starry sky cut by the rooftops of old the buildings and, as a fourth wall, behind the spectators, the dark blue of the sea with its thousand lights
+In this wonderful window on the sea that is Piazza Sant’Agostino with its seventeenth-century church (restored after the war), the Borgio Verezzi Theatre Festival was born.
+From 1967 until today, during summer nights, the square become a beautiful natural open air theatre.

-In addition to capers (its cultivation is in progressive development), the farmers of Verezzi cultivate the vine, producing local wine such as Lumassina, the Nostralino Veretium and the rarest Barbarossa.
+In addition to capers (its cultivation is in progressive development), the farmers of Verezzi produce delicious local wines such as Lumassina, the Nostralino Veretium and the rarest Barbarossa.
 Although fewer than in the past, the olive groves produce fine extra-virgin olive oil.